What is an Education, Health and Care (EHC) Needs Assessment?

 Early years providers, schools, colleges and other bodies can also request assessments.
 But they can only do this with the knowledge and agreement of the parent or young person (where this is possible).

 Our EHCP process diagram [PDF, 96.5Kb] provides details about the assessment process and timescales.
 If a plan is agreed, it will be reviewed every year although parts of the plan can be reviewed more frequently.

 The plan will stay in place until it is no longer needed.
 It can stay in place until the age of 25.

 When a new Education, Health and Care Plan is required, a range of documents have been developed to gather information in the Assessment process.
 These will be used when writing the Plan.

-The school or educational/early years provider will complete a referral form EHCP Referral form [PDF, 310Kb].
+The school or educational/early years provider will complete a request for an Education, Health and Care (EHC) Needs Assessment via the Education, Health and Care Hub.
 This will be discussed with parents and professionals.
 Possibly at a person-centred review meeting before sending to the local authority.
 This form will include information to help the local authority decide if an Assessment is necessary.
 A Guidance booklet for schools and education settings gives advice on completing a referral form.

-The local authority will also seek information from the local heath authority who will complete an advice form EHCP Health advice [PDF, 223Kb].
-They will also ask social care services for advice EHCP Care advice [PDF, 190Kb].
+The local authority will also seek information from the local heath authority and social care services.
 Both will contribute to the Assessment.

 Animations to help explain the EHCP Process and Person Centred Connection

 With support from the Department for Education, Independent Support has produced two short animation films.
 These can be used by local authorities, IAS services, IS agencies, professionals and parent groups in their communications with parents and young people.

 The purpose of the two animations is to help explain the EHCP process and its important relationship with the Person Centred Connection.